Generally, and with a few notable exceptions including circumstances arising out of a plaintitf's public employment—no.

 The individual tortfeasor also enjoys personal immunity unless:

 Damages: Even when a plaintiff can survive all that, the court will still limit damages.
 Compensatory damages are unlimited for “actual losses” such as medical expenses, wages, and property damage, but they are offset by any insurance benefits the plaintiff is entitled to receive.
 Compensatory damages are also capped—except in wrongful-death cases—for other damages, such as attorney’s fees, pain and suffering, mental anguish, and “any other intangible loss.”
-Punitive damages are prohibited.
+Punitive damages are againt political subdivisions are often prohibited, except where the dispute arises out of a public employee's employment.

 You'll want The Chandra Law Firm LLC on your side as you navigate all of the defenses the government has at its disposal for harms it has caused you.
 You can reach our firm, which serves clients throughout Ohio and the nation, by calling 216-578-1700 or by filling out our online contact form.